-3.1.5 Guidelines on the Suspension of Classes

-3.1.5.1 General Guidelines

-- a.
-The decision to suspend classes follows the principle of the well being and safety of the students. - b.
-The decision to suspend classes will be based on reports from DepEd and the local government where the campus is situated, i.e. the Municipality of Binan and Office of the Governor of Laguna for SHS-Laguna and the City of Manila for SHS-Manila.
-There is no guarantee that the situation will remain constant even after a decision has been made.
+- 3.1.5 Guidelines on the Suspension of Classes - 3.1.5.1 General Guidelines - a.
+The decision to suspend classes follows the principle of the well being and safety of the school children. - b.
+The decision to suspend classes will be based on reports from DepEd, the City of Binan or the Office of the Governor of Laguna.
+There is no guarantee that the situation will remain constant even after a decision has been made. - c.

-- c.
 The coverage of a suspension order may be city wide or localized.
-This means that the order may cover the whole of province or it may apply only to a specific place or a specific school as the case may be. - 3.1.5.2 Specific Criteria
+This means that the order may cover the whole of Laguna or it may apply only to a specific place or a specific school as the case may be. - 3.1.5.2 Specific Criteria